FoushWare/frontend_bookmarks/security.md

 # what happens, step by step, when you open a browser (Chrome, Firefox, Safari, etc.) and type something in the address bar or search bar ?

+- Note: see how hussain nassier handle it